MVS-sysgen/RAKF/README.md

 to this file make sure it is in alphabetical order when complete.
 Once done with your changes refresh RAKF by running `/s rakfprof` from the MVS console.

-From here on out all jobs submitted using the socket reader will now requires a username= and password= in the jobcard.
+After installing RAKF all jobs submitted using the socket reader will now requires a username= and password= in the jobcard.
 If you submit from TSO you must submit with username= and password= in the jobcard as well, unless you have a usermod like http://www.prycroft6.com.au/vs2mods/#zp60034 installed.